Nine Features and Signs of Endometriosis EVERY Woman Should Be Aware Of

-This is very useful – an abdominal or transvaginal scan, especially as the first line before a laparoscopy.
+An abdominal or transvaginal scan is very useful, especially as the first line before a laparoscopy.
 It can help us rule out other causes of pelvic pain or painful, heavy periods that look similar to Endometriosis, like Fibroids or PID (Pelvic Inflammatory Disease) and ovarian cysts (check out this video).
 Also, problems like IBS (Irritable bowel syndrome), IBD (Inflammatory Bowel Disease) or bladder abnormalities.

 You may also have MRI or CT scans that can pick up anything that looks structurally abnormal around the abdomen/pelvis.
 The best test, known as the gold standard, is laparoscopy.

 What endometriosis symptoms mean.
 The womb lining present in parts of the body outside the womb causes Endometriosis symptoms.
 Blood and the menstrual product are trapped and cannot leave the body, unlike the usual womb lining, which is shed through the vagina as menstrual blood.